-In the age of digital connectivity, social media has become an integral part of our daily lives.
+Today, social media thrives on our personal data.
 From sharing updates to connecting with friends and discovering new content, these platforms have woven themselves into the fabric of our existence.
-However, as we revel in convenience and social engagement, it’s crucial to ask a pressing question: Are we giving away too much of our personal data?
+However, as we revel in convenience and engagement, it’s crucial to ask ourselves: Aren’t we giving away too much of our personal data?

 The Value Exchange

 The relationship between users and social media platforms is built on a fundamental principle – the value exchange.
-In return for providing immense amounts of personal data, ranging from basic demographic information to browsing habits, location data, and preferences, users gain access to a myriad of services such as personalized content recommendations and targeted advertisements.
-This mutual understanding has fueled the growth of social media, creating an ecosystem where users willingly share many aspects of their lives.
+We provide immense amounts of personal data and in return gain access to a myriad of personalised content recommendations and targeted advertisements.
+This has created an ecosystem where users willingly share many aspects of their lives.

-Yet, the increasing frequency of data breaches and privacy controversies has cast a shadow on this seemingly symbiotic relationship.
-From unauthorized access to third-party data sharing, the risks associated with social media usage are becoming more evident.
+However, lately, the increasing frequency of data breaches and privacy controversies has cast a shadow on this relationship.
+The unauthorised access to third-party data sharing is making the risks associated with social media usage more evident.

-The infamous Facebook-Cambridge Analytica scandal comes to mind here; during the 2010’s Facebook collected the private data of some 50 million unsuspecting users to sell to British consulting firm Cambridge Analytica.
+The infamous Facebook-Cambridge Analytica scandal comes to mind here.
+During the 2010’s, Facebook collected the private data of about 50 million.
+So far so good, right?
+It’e the next bit that’s concerning.
+They sold the data of the unsuspecting users to teh British consulting firm Cambridge Analytica.
 The information was used to create psychological profiles of the users in order to influence the 2016 U.S. elections.
-Other large data loss cases include leaks from social media giants like Linkedin, Twitter and Weibo (previously Sina Weibo) who, combined, have lost billions of users’ data globally.
-These instances of personal information misuse have sparked many concerns, prompting users to question the security of their data.
+That, unfortunately, is not an isolated case.
+Other such leaks include Linkedin, Twitter and Weibo (previously Sina Weibo).
+Altoghether, they’ve lost billions of users’ data globally.
+These instances of personal information misuse have sparked many concerns, for a reason.

-In this era of digital empowerment, users can take proactive steps to protect their personal data.
-Understanding privacy settings, utilizing security features, and being mindful of the information shared can contribute to a safer online experience.
-Here are some of the most common social media privacy issues and what you can do to protect yourself:
+Not all hope is lost, as users can take proactive steps to protect their personal data.
+Understanding privacy settings, utilising security features, and being mindful of the information shared can contribute to a safer online experience.
+Here’s how to tackle some of the most common social media privacy issues:

 Data Breaches

-Solution: Enable two-factor authentication (2FA), regularly update and use strong passwords, monitor accounts for suspicious activity, and report unauthorized access immediately.
+Solution: Enable two-factor authentication (2FA), regularly update and use strong passwords, monitor accounts for suspicious activity, and report unauthorised access immediately.

 Third-Party Data Sharing

-Problem: Social media platforms may share user data with third-party advertisers, marketers, and data brokers, raising concerns about privacy and data usage.
+Problem: Social media platforms may share user data with third-party advertisers, marketers, and data brokers.

-Solution: Adjust privacy settings to limit data sharing, opt-out of personalized advertising, and use ad-blocking browser extensions or privacy-focused browser settings.
+Solution: First up, adjust privacy settings to limit data sharing.
+Next, opt-out of personalised advertising, and use ad-blocking browser extensions or privacy-focused browser settings.

 Location Tracking

-Problem: Social media platforms may collect and track users’ location data, posing potential safety risks and privacy concerns.
+Problem: Social media platforms may collect and track users’ location data.

-Solution: Disable unnecessary location services, adjust location-sharing settings for individual posts, and consider using a virtual private network (VPN) for enhanced privacy.
+Solution: Disable unnecessary location services, adjust location-sharing settings for individual posts, and consider using a virtual private network (VPN).

 Identity Theft and Impersonation